 Ceramic flower by Astrid Dahl

-Captivated by the exquisite clay vessels of Astrid Dahl, an artist living here in KwaZulu Natal, I began noticing work by other artists who are also inspired by organic plant forms.
-Each artist I discovered creates unique clay pieces so beautiful that I just sit and look in wonder.
+Captivated by the exquisite clay vessels of Astrid Dahl, an artist living here in KwaZulu Natal, I began noticing work by other artists who are inspired by organic plant forms.
+Each artist I discovered creates unique clay pieces so beautiful that I just sit back and look in wonder.

 Astrid's extraordinary plant forms took off after Neville Trickett (of Saint Verde fame) stumbled upon her work.
 He showed her a collection of photographs of magnified flowers, buds and seed pods by botanist Karl Blossfeldt which inspired pieces like the vessel above.
 The rest is history.
 One can now find Astrid's work in Liberty of London and Amaridian, New York